Pep2Dia® For those willing to maintain healthy blood sugar levels and improve their health.

 However, if blood sugar drops suddenly, during a sports session for example, the pancreas secretes glucagon.
 This hormone acts on the liver by converting glycogen into glucose and releasing it into the blood.

-Unfortunately, this regulatory system that is essential to the body sometimes suffers from dysfunction, especially during type 2 diabetes.
+Unfortunately, this regulatory system that is essential to the body sometimes suffers from dysfunction.

-Pep2dia helps lower blood sugar levels in the body
+Pep2dia® helps control blood sugar levels in the body

-In the efforts to combat prediabetes, Pep2Dia offers an AP dipeptide, the particularity of which is to inhibit the action of a digestive enzyme called alpha glucosidase.
+Pep2Dia offers an AP dipeptide (Alanine-Proline), the particularity of which is to inhibit the action of a digestive enzyme called alpha glucosidase.
 By reducing its action, Pep2Dia limits the transformation of complex sugars into glucose, thereby reducing blood sugar levels.
-Pep2dia contains an AP (Alanine-Proline) dipeptide.
-This molecule is made up of two amino acid residues (Alanine and Proline).

 Contact information